tacosontitan/tacosontitan/README.md

-# 👋
+# Hi, I'm Hazel! 👋

-I'm Hazel, a vivacious software developer with a burning passion for code.
+I'm a vivacious software developer with a burning passion for code.
 Born in 1991, I balance my love for technology with hobbies like gaming, hiking, surfing, dancing, and playing guitar.
 As a proud member of the LGBTQ+ community, I navigate life with ADHD while embracing abstract thought, vibrant colors, and a superlative love for music.

 [![Header](https://raw.githubusercontent.com/tacosontitan/tacosontitan/main/resources/header.jpg)](https://github.com/tacosontitan)